wizarrrr/wizarr/README.md

 # Wizarr
 **Attention!
-Wizarr is still under development, so you may experience issues.**
+Wizarr is still under development, you may experience issues.**

 Wizarr is a automatic user invitation system for Plex.
 Create a unique link and share it to a user and they will automatically be invited to your Plex Server!
 They will even be guided to download the Plex client and instructions on how to use Overseerr!